fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

   backend of Open Cloud Platform.
 For example, in a 6-server configuration, three platform servers will form a 3-node gluster cluster.

 Physical server management
 : is to support traffic of `In-Band` managerial tasks, eg. `ssh` to a server.

 RHHI provisioning
-: is to support data traffic of installing OS on a physical server.
-Separating this to its own network is a best practice because operating system image can be large, thus its loading to server will affect other tenants.
+: is to support data traffic of installing the OS on a physical server.
+Separating this to its own network is a best practice because operating system images can be large, thus it loading to a server can affect other tenants.

 VM management
 : is to access RHHI virtual machines.
 This supports both the Open Cloud services and VM workloads.
 Later we will see that it's also